PKraciuk/CurrencyApplication/README.md

 ```
 http://localhost:8080/swagger-ui/#/
 ```
 # Endpoints

  The server exposes the following endpoints:
+### All calls to NBP api are being cached for 5 minutes

 ## 1. Get average exchange rate for a currency on a specific date
 ### GET /api/currency/current-rate/{currencyCode}/{date}